Pay per click or PPC is the form of Online Marketing in which you pay only for the clicks your ads receive. The most popular form of

 Miami Dental Clinic

-Then you would add the pertaining keyword to each ad group, and create unique ads for each ad group that address the intent of each keyword in it.
+Then you would add the pertaining keyword to each ad group, and create unique ads for each ad group that addresses the intent of each keyword in it.

 Direct Your Users to a Relevant Landing Page